 At Lofton & Lofton, P.C., our Charleston medical malpractice lawyers specialize in representing individuals and families who have suffered harm and injuries as the result of the medical negligence of healthcare professionals as well as the defense of individuals and businesses who are being pursued for alleged criminal activity.
 With over 90 years of combined litigation experience, our attorneys have achieved great success in these areas of law because of their genuine concern for our clients’ well-being.

-Partners Lionel S. Lofton and Frances Cain-Lofton began their law practice in 1984 and were joined by associate attorney, William H. Waring, III in 2009.
+Partners Lionel S. Lofton and Frances Cain-Lofton began their law practice in 1984.
 Our commitment to our clients is genuine and sincere.
 As a small law firm, we take pride in providing our clients with personalized service not too often experienced with bigger firms.
 We do not process a large volume of cases; rather, we intentionally limit the number of cases we accept so that every client receives the personal and proper attention he or she deserves thereby allowing us to maximize the results for each individual case.

 Lofton & Lofton is a highly regarded and well-established law firm in Charleston, South Carolina that has received the highest (AV) Martindale-Hubbell rating for over 30 years.
 This rating indicates very high to preeminent legal ability and very high ethical standards as established by confidential opinions from members of the South Carolina Bar.
 Additionally, Mr. Lofton has been recognized as one of the Best Lawyers in America for over 20 years and has been recognized since 2008 as a South Carolina Super Lawyer in the areas of criminal defense and plaintiff’s medical malpractice.